technicalagilecoach/SudokuSolver/Notes.md

 ## To Do
 - clean up/refactor
-  - XWing strategy
   - SolverWrapper (also find a new name for this)
-  - improve -1 index calculations for accessing candidates
 - make project ready to publish
   - find a name for the project
   - decide on a license before publishing on GitHub
   - polish the code to make the GitHub-repo public
   - remove data from git retrospectively, e.g. puzzle files, this notes, ...

 ## Done
+- some cleanup for XWing strategy -> still two versions of most methods
 - helper functions in SinglePuzzleTests.cs -> removed
 - reduce number of test puzzle - check that there is at least one test for every strategy
   - seems like NakedTriplets/HiddenTriplets as well as NakedQuadruplets/HiddenQuadruplets are not used in my test sets